tsjk/rindeal-ebuild-repo/README.md

 [![Build Status](https://img.shields.io/travis/rindeal/gentoo-overlay/master.svg?style=flat-square&label=repoman full)](https://travis-ci.org/rindeal/gentoo-overlay)
 [![Dev Branch Build Status](https://img.shields.io/travis/rindeal/gentoo-overlay/dev.svg?style=flat-square&label=dev)](https://travis-ci.org/rindeal/gentoo-overlay)

-Repository consists mostly of packages I haven't found anywhere else, more up-to-date versions of official packages, or ebuilds with features enhanced to my liking.
+Repository consists mostly of new packages, more up-to-date versions of official packages, or rewritten ebuilds with fixed bugs and enhanced features (USE flags, systemd services, ...).
 In each _category/package directory_ you should find a _README_ file describing the exact reason of its inclusion in this repository.
-If not then it probably means that it's simply a new package.

 For a full package listing see [LISTING] \(don't hesitate, it's nice).

 Highlights
 -----------